-Jisso-Kai 実相会 : Aikido Dojo is an entity of the 円教寺 Enkyoji Buddhist Network and under the guidance of Chief instructor Bernie Lau Sensei with the assistance of Kanjin Cederman Shonin and Kanyu Kroll Hosshi.
-We are beginning to offer instruction at Seattle Choeizan Enkyoji Nichiren Buddhist Temple and Enkyoji Buddhist Temple of Rochester starting in the Fall of 2015.
-Classes are open to Temple members only or by invitation.
+Jisso-Kai 実相会 : Aikido Dojo are entities of the 円教寺 Enkyoji Buddhist Network and affiliated members of Aikido Shimbokukai.
+Our various Dojo are under the guidance of Chief instructor Bernie Lau Sensei with the assistance of Kanjin Cederman Shonin and Kanyu Kroll Hosshi.
+We have offed instruction at both, Seattle Choeizan Enkyoji Nichiren Buddhist Temple and Shoeizan Enkyoji Buddhist Temple of Rochester since Fall of 2015.
+Classes are open to Temple members or by invitation only.
 Gassho!

-Jisso Kai Dojo was created to transmit the teaching of Aikido through a Buddhist lens of practice, discipline and study.
-Together we are a network of Aikido Dojo’s under the leadership of Bernie Lau Sensei (5th Dan Aikido, Founder of Icho-Ryu Aikijutsu) from Seattle, WA.
+Jisso Kai Dojo was created to transmit the teaching of traditional Aikido through a Buddhist lens of practice, discipline and study.
+Together we are a network of Aikido Dojo under the leadership of Bernie Lau Sensei (5th Dan Aikido, Founder of Icho-Ryu Aikijutsu) from Seattle, WA.

 Officially opened as a single dojo in 2015, it now serves as the main dojo for the group of